harrisonlab/AMF-strawberry_RNA-seq/README.md

 dereplicate.pl
 sort_fasta.pl
 derep_fragments.pl # this is mega slow
-usearch -cluster_fast -id 1 # this is faster, but will be memory limited - good reason to buy 64bit version?
+usearch -cluster_fast -id 1 # this is miles faster, but memory will limit the number of transcripts that can be processed - good reason to buy 64bit version?

 #dereplicate_v2.pl trinity_D20_C35.Trinity.fasta> trinity_D20_C35_dereplicated.fasta